B2 First: Scoring pre-2015

-Pre-2015, the Statement of Results also had a Candidate Profile, which showed the candidate's performance on each of the individual papers against the following scale: exceptional, good, borderline and weak.
+Pre-2015 Statement of Results also had a Candidate Profile, which showed the candidate's performance on each of the individual papers against the following scale: exceptional, good, borderline and weak.

-Pre-2015, candidates who achieved a score of 45 or more (out of 100) received a certificate.
+Pre-2015 candidates who achieved a score of 45 or more (out of 100) received a certificate.

-Timing and results

-Candidates take the Reading and Use of English, Writing and Listening papers on the same day.
-The Speaking exam may be taken on the same day, but is more usually taken a few days before or after the other papers.

-The paper-based exam and computer-based exam are offered at test centres throughout the calendar year.

-Successful candidates receive two documents: a Statement of Results and a Certificate.
-Universities, employers and other organisations may require either of these documents as proof of English language skills.

-An online Statement of Results is available to candidates four to six weeks after the paper-based exam and two weeks after the computer-based exam.
-Successful candidates (those scoring above 140 on the Cambridge English Scale) receive a hard-copy certificate within three months of the paper-based exam and within six weeks of the computer-based exam.

 Usage

 B2 First demonstrates language proficiency at Level B2 of the Common European Framework of Reference (CEFR) and is used for study and work purposes.

 It is an upper-intermediate qualification used to demonstrate that a candidate can use everyday written and spoken English for work and study purposes.
-By taking up and passing the B2 First (formerly known as FCE First Certificate Exam), the candidate certifies that they can understand the main ideas of complex communication, interact with some degree of fluency and spontaneity without great difficulty, engage in discussion in both familiar and unfamiliar situations, interact spontaneously without too much trouble, and communicate in detail, appropriate to the purpose and audience.
-According to this level of English, the candidates have the language skills to communicate in English, travel, live and work independently in an English-speaking country.
-They should also be able to participate in face-to-face discussions, follow the news on English-speaking TV/radio channels and websites, podcast, write emails, texts, letters, reports, stories, essays and the like.

-A significant number of higher education institutions accept B2 First for admissions or exemption purposes.
-This includes universities based in:
+By taking up and passing the B2 First (formerly known as the FCE and First Certificate Exam), the candidate certifies that they can understand the main ideas of complex communication, interact with some degree of fluency and spontaneity without great difficulty, engage in discussion in both familiar and unfamiliar situations, interact spontaneously without too much trouble, and communicate in detail, appropriate to the purpose and audience.
+Many higher education institutions and professional employers accept B2 First for admissions or recruitment purposes.